| S T U D I O B E C H E R | ||

 August 2008

-Herzog & de Meuron's Bird's Nest, on which Peter Karl Becher was in charge of the twin layer roof, hosts the 29th Olympic Games in Beijing, China.
+Herzog & de Meuron's Bird's Nest hosts the 29th Olympic Games in Beijing, China.
+Peter Karl Becher was in charge of the twin layer membrane roof of the stadium.

 June 2008

-David Grandorge's Unit 7, co-tutored by Peter Karl Becher, presents its project Timber / Building / City at the ASD Summer Exhibition at London Metropolitan University.
+David Grandorge's Unit 7, co-tutored by Peter Karl Becher, presents its project Timber / Building / City at London Metropolitan University summer exhibition.
+Their student David de la Mare is nominated for the RIBA Silver medal 2008.

 May 2008

-The extra-small project A Victorian Miniature is presented to a private client in east London.
+The compact project A Victorian Miniature is presented to a private client in east London.

 April 2008